-Our faculty bring decades of experience in the classroom, government, non-profits, business, and consulting to the classroom, creating a unique learning environment that is constantly evolving.
+Our faculty bring decades of experience in government, non-profits, business, and consulting to the classroom, creating a unique learning environment that is constantly evolving.

 Alan Tidwell, PhD, Director